jpcedenog/gointercept/README.md

 ### Usage

-From the quick example above, we can see that GoIntercept is extremely easy to wrap around your existing Lambda Handlers.
+The example above shows that GoIntercept wraps around your existing Lambda Handlers seamlessly.
 It is designed to get out of your way and remove all the boilerplate related to trivial operations.

 The steps below describe the process to use GoIntercept: